Skip to main content

 Must-Try Dishes: Chef’s omakase tasting, Tri toro don, Chirashi bowl

-What makes it special: A tiny, counter-focused omakase bar where the chef leads the entire experience.
+What Makes it Special: A tiny, counter-focused omakase bar where the chef leads the entire experience.

 Omi Omakase is a small, reservation-only counter on the upper floor of One Fulton Square, offering fixed-course sushi tastings in a quiet space.
 The experience revolves around seasonal nigiri, composed bites, and close interaction with the chef.